clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 The machine id reported by the telemetry client is rotated every three days for privacy reasons.
-If you wish to have a static machine id for testing purposes, you can opt in by creating a file named "opt-in-static-machine-id" in the directory  :file:`/etc/telemetrics/`.
+If you wish to have a static machine id for testing purposes, you can opt in by creating a file named `opt-in-static-machine-id` in the directory  :file:`/etc/telemetrics/`.

 #.
 Create a directory `telemetrics`.